-Figure 5.6.: Mean of the learned bias distribution and position of the target along the indicated axes.
+Figure 5.6.: The mean of the learned bias distribution and the position of the target along the indicated axis.
 While at the end of training, the bias tracks the y and z coordinates closely, bias and target are offset along x.